sibidharan/zealphp/README.md

 ## 3. Getting started with ZealPHP Framework

-To create a new project from our go-to template.
-Replace `my-project` with your project name.
+To create a new project from our go-to template, replace `my-project` with your project name and execute the below composer command.
+Since this project is in development, use `--stability=dev` until we arrive at a stable version.

 ```
 composer create-project --stability=dev sibidharan/zealphp-project my-project